swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-42-detect-drift-locally-with-evidently-ai.md

 ## State of the MLOps process

 - [x] Model predictions can be monitored in production
-- [x] Data drift and concept drift can be detected automatically
+- [x] Data drift and concept drift are monitored
-- [x] Automated alerts and dashboards are configured
+- [ ] No automated reports or dashboard are configured
-- [ ] Drift signals do not trigger actionable retraining workflows
+- [ ] Drift signals do not trigger actionable alerts
-- [ ] Model cannot be rolled back to a previous model version on degradation
+- [ ] Drift alerts do not lead to a reviewed decision

 Continue to the next chapters to address the remaining items.